scottcolfer/scottcolfer.github.io/README.md

 Feel free to fork my repository and get a head start on your own free, static website.

 ## Can I help?
 If you have the time and inclincation to share your insights then it'll (usually) be welcome.
 I often leave specific questions in my posts.
-If you notice any technical issues with my website (anything from a typo to a CSS fail) then it'll nearly always be welcome (I'm hear to learn).
+If you notice any technical issues with my website (anything from a typo to a CSS fail) then it'll nearly always be welcome (I'm here to learn).
 GitHub or [Twitter](https://twitter.com/scottcolfer) are the best ways to get in touch.

 Cheers!